Best Stand

 a local surf shop, kayak shop, or outdoor retailer

-at a 20% to 40% retail mark-up.
+at a 40% retail mark-up.
 The retailer is

 buying from the brand (or wholesale middleman) at